GitauHarrison/notes/two_factor_authentication/twilio_authy.md

     return resp.get_uuid()
 ```

 Using a user's unique `authy_id`, Authy will initiate a push notification using the `one_touch.send_request` method.
 The `message` parameter is the text that will be displayed in the push notification.
 The `details` parameter is a dictionary with details that will be shown in the Authy app to help the user identify logins that are illegitimate.
-The `seconds_to_expire` parameter is the number of seconds that the push notification will be valid for.
+The `seconds_to_expire` parameter is the number of seconds that the push notification will be valid.
 Find out what other parameters can be used from the [documentation](https://www.twilio.com/docs/authy/api/push-authentications#create-an-approval-request).